 Why use garden sleepers?

 Sleepers are hugely versatile and can be used in a wide variety of building and landscaping projects.
 Whether you are making sleeper steps, planters, edging, terracing, screening or benches, our timber sleepers come in a choice of materials so you are sure to find one suited to your garden project.
 This guide is to help you decide which sleeper is right for you, and to give you some basics on constructing with sleepers and design ideas for your garden.

 How to choose garden sleepers

-- Treated Brown Softwood Sleepers: are lighter in weight and easy to use.
+- Treated Brown Softwood Sleepers: are lighter in weight than hardwood sleepers and easy to use.
 These sleepers are pressure treated for long lasting protection.

 How to lay garden sleepers